20 Best Tampines Mall Food Spots: Top Halal and Local Favorites

 Halal Status: Non-Halal

-Sushi Zanmai – Affordable Japanese Favorites | Tampines Mall Food
+Sushi Zanmai – Affordable Japanese Favorites

 For casual Japanese meals without crazy prices, Sushi Zanmai is a safe bet.
 It’s one of those reliable Tampines Mall food spots you can visit any day.